 One way to alleviate the pain for your customers is to allow them to pay your one-time fees in instalments.
 Of course, you’ll need to decide if your business can cope with the cash flow impact of slowly collecting the same fees over a longer period of time.
 But of course, a very real alternative is that your bill will go unpaid entirely.
 With that in mind, it’s better to collect over time than not at all…

 So if you are in a position to do so, the best way to facilitate this is to perform a proposal adjustment in Practice Ignition.
 Here’s how.

 How to switch from 'On Completion' to recurring instalments

 First, find your proposal you want to adjust.

-If you want to narrow down your proposals to find any that have an unbilled On Completion service, start by selecting the Active Proposal filter on the left side of the proposals screen, and then add Filter to find your unbilled project proposals
+If you want to narrow down your clients to find any that have an unbilled On Completion services, start by heading into your Clients tab and select the Due Any Time filter under the Manual Billing section.

 Once you’ve selected the proposal, you’ll see the Adjust Proposal button at the top right corner of the screen

 A new draft proposal will be created, which is linked to the original.
 At this point you have a couple of simple steps to follow: